dmarcoux/dmarcoux.com/content/posts/how-to-create-custom-haml-lint-linters.md

     include LinterRegistry

     # Report an offense if the instance variable @pagetitle is not set in a
     # Haml view.
-Partials aren't ignored by this linter.
+Partials are ignored by this linter.
     #
     # @param [HamlLint::Tree::RootNode] the root of a syntax tree
     def visit_root(root_node)